flebeau/SMABP/README.md

 --------------------------------
 Each line of the file corresponds to a bandit.
 For now there are only two types of bandits:

-1. Deterministic with mean m: `D m`
+1. Deterministic with value v: `D v`
 2. Uniform with mean m and minimum value l: `U m l`